MisanthropicBit/progress/README.rst

 Allows for easy creation of progress-bars and text.

-``progress`` has been tested with Python 2.6, 2.7, 3.2 and 3.3, and as of now requires at least Python 2.6
+``progress`` has been tested with Python 2.6, 2.7, 3.2, 3.3 and PyPy, and as of now requires at least Python 2.6

 Installation:
 -------------